Closures

 }

-function takes a closure as its argument and adds it to an array that’s declared outside the function.
-If you didn’t mark the parameter of this function with @escaping
+The `someFunctionWithEscapingClosure(_:)` function takes a closure as its argument and adds it to an array that’s declared outside the function.
+If you didn’t mark the parameter of this function with `@escaping`, you would get a compile-time error.

-Normally, a closure captures variables implicitly by using them in the body of the closure, but in this case you need to be explicit.
-If you want to capture self
+Normally, a closure captures variables implicitly by using them in the body of the closure, but in this case you need to be *explicit*.
+If you want to capture `self`, write `self` explicitly when you use it, or include `self` in the closure’s *capture list*.
+Writing `self` explicitly lets you express your intent, and reminds you to confirm that there isn’t a reference cycle.

 For example, in the code below,

-the closure passed to
+* the closure passed to `someFunctionWithEscapingClosure(_:)` refers to `self` explicitly.

 func someFunctionWithNonescapingClosure(closure: () -> Void) {